Aaron-Zhang128/Aaron-Zhang128/README.md

 ## what I do

 I build games and the infrastructure around them — end to end, by myself.
-[Bunni Games](https://aaron-zhang128.github.io/) has shipped titles with 50M+ plays.
+I've shipped titles with 50M+ plays.
 Not a side project.
 Real users, real money, real production systems.

 Also do data science — national finalist in the STEM Fellowship Big Data Challenge, now mentoring the next cohort.